-FAPA EPPDAPA SAPO SPO ERPO EPO 180 days.
+FAPA EPPDAPA SAPO SPO ERPO EPO Timing of abuse Abuse must have occurred within last 180 days.
 Can exclude periods of time where respondent was in jail or lived more than 100 miles from the petitioner's residence (ORS 107.710(1),(6)).
-180 days.
-Can exclude periods of time where respondent was in jail or lived more than 100 miles from the petitioner's residence (ORS 124.010(1),(6)). occurred. last 2 years (ORS 30.866(6)). ongoing or recent since the risk must be in near future or imminent. been recent.
+Abuse must have occurred within last 180 days.
+Can exclude periods of time where respondent was in jail or lived more than 100 miles from the petitioner's residence (ORS 124.010(1),(6)).
+There is no time limit for when the abuse occurred.
+Stalking contacts must have taken place within last 2 years (ORS 30.866(6)).
+Statute implies that the conduct must be ongoing or recent since the risk must be in near future or imminent.
+Statute implies timing of abuse must have been recent.
 Peace officer must be responding to a domestic disturbance and the person must be in immediate danger (ORS 133.035(1)).
 Number of incidents of abuse One incident of abuse (ORS 107.710(1)).
 One incident of abuse (ORS 124.010(1)).
-One incident of abuse (ORS 163.763(2)(B)) 2 or more stalking contacts (ORS 163.730)(7)).
-No minimum number of incidents One incident of abuse (ORS 133.055) Additional requirements 1.
-Petitioner must be in imminent danger of further abuse (required for issuance of initial order only) 2.
-Respondent must be a credible threat to the physical safety of petitioner or petitioner's child.
+One incident of abuse (ORS 163.763(2)(B)) 2 or more stalking contacts (ORS 163.73)(7)).
+No minimum number of incidents One incident of abuse (ORS 133.055) Additional requirements Petitioner must be in imminent danger of further abuse (required for issuance of initial order only) Respondent must be a credible threat to the physical safety of petitioner or petitioner's child.
 (ORS 107.718(1)) Petitioner must be in immediate & present danger of further abuse (ORS 124.010(1)).
-1. Petitioner must have reasonable fear for their physical safety with respect to the respondent (ORS 163.763(2)(b)(A)).
-2. Respondent must not be prohibited from contacting petitioner by any other restraining or no contact order (ORS 163.763(1)(c)).
-1. Victim's feeling of alarm or coercion must be objectively reasonable 2.
-Repeated and unwanted contacts must cause the victim reasonable apprehension regarding their personal safety/safety of immediate family (ORS 30.866(1)) If stalking contacts are purely communicative, contact must contain an unambiguous, unequivocal, and specific threat, and petitioner must believe the respondent intends Issuance of an ERPO is mandatory if the court finds by clear and convincing evidence that the respondent presents a risk in the near future, including an imminent risk, of suicide or causing physical injury to another.
+Petitioner must have reasonable fear for their physical safety with respect to the respondent (ORS 163.763(2)(b)(A)).
+Respondent must not be prohibited from contacting petitioner by any other restraining or no contact order (ORS 163.763(1)(c)).
+Victim's feeling of alarm or coercion must be objectively reasonable Repeated and unwanted contacts must cause the victim reasonable apprehension regarding their personal safety/safety of immediate family (ORS 30.866(1)) If stalking contacts are purely communicative, contact must contain an unambiguous, unequivocal, and specific threat, and petitioner must believe the respondent intends Issuance of an ERPO is mandatory if the court finds by clear and convincing evidence that the respondent presents a risk in the near future, including an imminent risk, of suicide or causing physical injury to another.
 (ORS 166.527(6)(a)) Emergency protective order must be necessary to prevent further abuse